Using Retirement Funds to Buy a HomeIf you’re making a broker change, this is the time of year for your new plans.

 3. Does the broker require agents to come into the office to work?

 Working from home or at the office is vital to many agents.
-If you work better around others than you do in a home office alone, then desk space and a busy office are essential for your success.
+If you work better around others than alone in a home office, desk space and a busy office are essential for your success.

 Some offices are quiet, while others are full of energy.
-Pay attention to the vibe, and choose a brokerage that fits your work style best.
+Pay attention to the vibe, and choose a brokerage that best suits your work style.

 4. What is the broker doing to incorporate mentoring, and new tech into a real estate brokerage model?